perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

     metacharacter against Unicode data.
-If `:u0` is specified, then dot matches a single byte; if `:u1` is specified, then dot matches a single codepoint (i.e. one or more bytes representing a single Unicode âcharacterâ).
+If `:u0` is specified, then dot matches a single byte; if `:u1` is specified, then dot matches a single codepoint (i.e. one or more bytes representing a single Unicode “character”).
 If `:u2` is specified, then dot matches a single grapheme (i.e. a base codepoint followed by zero or more modifier codepoints, such as accents).
-If `:u3` is specified, then dot matches an appropriate âsomethingâ in a language-dependent manner.
+If `:u3` is specified, then dot matches an appropriate “something” in a language-dependent manner.

     It's OK to ignore this modifier if you're not using Unicode (and